Tom Grundy's Flagstaff 2008 Page

 Rock Climbing

-I went rock climbing a fair amount, mostly at the Pit, and at the gym (Vertical Relief), other areas included Priest Draw, Gloria's, and Jack's Canyon.
+I went rock climbing a fair amount, mostly at the Pit, and at the gym (Vertical Relief), other areas included Priest Draw, Gloria's, Paradise Forks, the Peaks, and Jack's Canyon.

 Jason bouldering at Gloria's